gellner/knative-servicemesh-vault/README.md

 # Integrating Service Mesh 2, Hashicorp Vault and Knative Serverless

 ## Background
 This appendix details the configuration that was put in place to test and demo the combination of OpenShift Serverless with Service Mesh, cert manager and HashiCorp Vault.
 The demo environment used OpenShift 4.18 running on AWS, and a test HashiCorp Vault running on the cluster itself.

 The configuration should be reviewed and enhanced before any part of it is considered for use in real environments.

 The procedure uses YAML and supporting files that are hosted on Github at https://github.com/gellner/knative-servicemesh-vault/

+Detailed documentation can be found in the [Red Hat OpenShift Serverless docs](https://docs.redhat.com/en/documentation/red_hat_openshift_serverless/).

 ## Client workstation requirements
 The client workstation that is used to perform the configuration should have the following installed: